Understanding FEMA Flood Zones

 High-Risk Zones (A and V Zones): Insurance Required

-Federal law requires flood insurance for properties in SFHAs with mortgages from federally regulated or insured lenders.
+Federal law generally requires lenders to ensure flood insurance is in place for properties in SFHAs with federally regulated or government-backed mortgages.
 The minimum coverage amount must equal the outstanding loan balance, the maximum available through the NFIP ($250,000 for residential structures and $100,000 for contents), or the insurable value of the building, whichever is less.
 Lenders can force-place flood insurance at the borrower's expense if the borrower fails to maintain coverage.
 Under Risk Rating 2.0, premiums in these zones are calculated using property-specific data including flood frequency, flood type, distance to water, and building characteristics.

 Moderate-Risk Zones (X Shaded): Insurance Recommended

 Flood insurance is not federally required in moderate-risk zones, but it is highly recommended.
-Properties in these zones are eligible for Preferred Risk Policies (PRP) through the NFIP, which offer significantly lower premiums compared to standard policies.
+Because these properties carry lower risk, NFIP premiums are typically much more affordable than in high-risk zones.
 Some lenders may still require flood insurance for properties in Zone X (shaded) at their own discretion, especially if the property is close to an SFHA boundary.

 Low-Risk Zones (X Unshaded): Insurance Optional